-HIGH-RISE BUILDING is a building having floors used for human occupancy located more than 55 feet (16 764 mm) above the lowest level of fire department vehicle access.
+HIGH-RISE BUILDING.
+A building having any floors used for human occupancy located more than 55 feet (16 764 mm) above the lowest level of fire department vehicle access.

 (Reason: To provide a definition that does not exist in the code.)